ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Configured @shadcn/ui to work with the project
 * Merged changes from @shadcn/ui to `tailwind.config.js` and `globals.css` in order to properly work with existing tailwind configuration
-* @shadcn/ui added `components` folder for storing components from this library
+* @shadcn/ui configuration added `components` folder for storing components from this library
 * Added `DatePicker` Component
 * Added `DraftedStore` for better management of drafted posts
 * Added `PublishedStore` for better management of published posts